f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 The appendix of this post includes a manual for a concrete python inplementation of a binary heap, integrated with build-in methods to handle the heap as native as a list.

-## Disadvantages of Greedy Priorization
+## Disadvantages of Greedy Prioritization

-Greedy has some issues
+Greedy Prioritization faces the problems that

 - only replayed elements are getting updated.
 This means elements with small transition on the first run may never be visited,
 - it is sensitive to noise spikes and